ankit2103/Learnify/README.md

 ## How It Works

-Para Classess is a full-stack web application leveraging the following technologies:
+Para Classes is a full-stack web application leveraging the following technologies:
 - **Next.js**: For server-side rendering and file-based routing.
 - **TypeScript**: Ensures type safety and better developer experience.
 - **Tailwind CSS**: Provides utility-first styling for rapid UI development.